 “MoCA’s performance and its unique ability to work on the coax without disruption to existing services from cable, telco, and satellite operators cement MoCA as the definitive method for coaxial cable entertainment home networking.
 As the leading supplier of home networking products, Linksys looks forward to serving the needs of operators and consumers with certified MoCA products,” said Malachy Moynihan, VP/GM, home networking for Linksys.

 “MoCA is making great progress in ensuring interoperability for video and home entertainment networking, with its new certification process and published specification,” said Pasquale Romano, VP and general manager of 2Wire’s gateway business unit.
-“We are proud to be part of this first wave of MoCA certification.”
+“They are proud to be part of this first wave of MoCA certification.”

-“Entropic is pleased to have certified its reference design using our MoCA compliant chipset and software, and to have seven other companies do the same in their end products,” said Dr. Anton Monk, VP of Technology for Entropic Communications, “With extensive field trials and testing well behind us, and now plugfests, certification waves, an open specification and the only mass deployment of home networked triple play services, MoCA is quickly becoming the defacto standard for in-home digital entertainment distribution.”
+“Entropic is pleased to have certified its reference design using their MoCA compliant chipset and software, and to have seven other companies do the same in their end products,” said Dr. Anton Monk, VP of Technology for Entropic Communications, “With extensive field trials and testing well behind them, and now plugfests, certification waves, an open specification and the only mass deployment of home networked triple play services, MoCA is quickly becoming the defacto standard for in-home digital entertainment distribution.”